digitalcredentials/verifier-core/README.md

   }
   ```

-  The DCC is actively working on a new trust registry model that will likely extend the registry scope.
+  The DCC is actively working on a new trust registry model that will extend the registry scope.

 ## API